Cyb3r-Jak3/cloudflare-utils/documentation/docs/dns-purge.md

 Once you have it downloaded run `cloudflare-utils --api-token <API Token with DNS:Edit> --zone-name <your.domain> dns-purge`.
 It will prompt you to confirm deleting records.

+Optional flags:

+- `--dry-run`: If you want to see what would be deleted without actually deleting anything.
-If you want to auto remove then add `--confirm` at the end.
-The command should end like `dns-purge --confirm`
+- `--confirm`: If you want to auto remove then add `--confirm` at the end.
+This will skip the confirmation prompt.